ursjoss/lola-sumup/README.md

 The cli application `lola-sumup` is used in different phases of the monthly-closing process of the Quartiertreffpunkt LoLa in Basel.

-There are two subcommands used in the prepration of the monthly closing process: `prepare` and `export`.
+There are two subcommands used in the preparation of the monthly closing process: `prepare` and `export`.
-Another subcommand is used to process the accounting information after the closing, to produce a condenses view on the monhtly accounts: `close`.
+Another subcommand is used to process the accounting information after the closing to produce a condensed view of the monthly accounts: `close`.

 The `prepare` subcommand parses two SumUp extracts with monthly data and creates an intermediate file, an Excel file combining data from both reports, enriched with three columns `Topic`, `Owner`, and `Purpose`.